― Fred (Fred), Monday, 24 May 2004 12:51 (fifteen years ago) Permalink

 Film version of The Other has an absolutely exquisite Goldsmith score.
 I haven’t read The Other yet, just Harvest Home, but I found both The Other and Night of the Moonbow in used paperback sections within the past month yay!

-― cheese is the teacher, ham is the preacher (Jon not Jon), Saturday, 1 September 2018 16:14 (seven months ago) Permalink
+― cheese is the teacher, ham is the preacher (Jon not Jon), Saturday, 1 September 2018 16:14 (nine months ago) Permalink

 I bought a used copy of Night of the Moonbow earlier this summer because I remembered reading something about it 15 or so years ago.
 Beyond that, I know nothing about it or the author.

 ― Police, Academy (cryptosicko), Saturday, 1 September 2018 18:06 (nine months ago) Permalink

 Gay Hollywood actor turned horror novelist - I would actually like to know more about tryon himself